 Thanks Verna for Garvan Woodland Gardens

 She became administrator of her father’s companies, Wisconsin and Arkansas Lumber Company and the Malvern Brick and Time, upon his death in 1934.
 She was then in her mid-twenties, newly married and living in South Carolina.
 From that distance, Verna managed her Arkansas businesses which thrived and kept her family going through the Depression years.

 She also developed gardens on the property, planting hundreds of ornamental and native trees and shrubs.
 Her husband died unexpectedly in 1975 so the home was never built.
 She then focused all her attention to her gardens which she bequeathed to the U of A School of Architecture in 1985, calling the property the Twentieth Century Gardens.

 Every shade of green imaginable is on display during the summer.
 The brilliance of an autumn in Arkansas comes in the form of fall foliage and flowers.
 During winter, Garvan becomes a twinkling paradise with thousands and thousands of lights dotting the landscape.
-Waterfalls, an amphitheater, the Anthony Chapel and the Evans Children’s Adventure Garden are also a part of the 210-acres.
+Waterfalls, an amphitheater, the Anthony Chapel, the Evans Children’s Adventure Garden and more are also a part of the 210-acres.